BCJB: Getting to Know their Work Improving Journalist Safety on the US-Mexico Border

 The Special Knowledge and Skills Required for Journalists Working at Borders

-Journalists who cover border issues require very special skills and knowledge.
-They need to understand the political challenges of two or more countries, and also the challenges migrants face crossing those borders.
-This is made more difficult by cultural differences that exist from one country to the next.
+Journalists who cover border issues require specialized skills and knowledge.
+They need to understand the political challenges of two or more countries, and also the difficulties migrants face while crossing borders.
+This is made more difficult by cultural differences that vary from one country to the next

-On a practical level, Jorge explains that journalists covering borders “must create and cultivate sources in both countries, while understanding the laws, traditions, ways of doing politics (and challenges), education, security, and employment, among other things, in both countries.”
+“Journalists covering borders must create and cultivate sources in both countries, while understanding the laws, traditions, ways of doing politics (and challenges), education, security, and employment, among other things, in both countries,” Jorge explains.

-On a security level, borders are usually hot beds for the illegal trafficking of goods, drugs and people.
-This means journalists must have a very keen sense of security challenges, and understand how to stay resilient and move forward when they confront diverse types of adversities.
+On a security level, borders are usually hotspots for the illegal trafficking of goods, drugs and people.
+This means journalists must develop a strong awareness of security risks and learn how to stay resilient, navigating adversity while continuing their work effectively.

-What the Future Holds for Journalism Security and Risks at the Border
+The Future of Journalism Security and Risks at the Border

-Jorge highlights that the border situation is difficult and it “has become the concentration point for international migration and, with it, the crime and violence brought by criminal organizations that control the passage of people”.
+Jorge highlights the challenges at the border.
+He states, “It has become the focal point for international migration and, with it, the crime and violence brought by criminal organizations that control the passage of people”.

 Increase of Digital Attacks

-He also explains that the physical attacks have persisted, however “now we have seen digital assaults such as account hacking and electronic surveillance become more frequent, along with legal attacks.”
+He also explains that while physical attacks persist, “we now see digital assaults such as account hacking and electronic surveillance become more frequent, along with legal attacks.”

 The BCJB has become a benchmark for good journalism in adverse circumstances.
 As conditions for journalists have worsened globally, the president of the Center concludes that organizations like BCBJ have “learned to be resilient and follow the path of journalism in complex and difficult circumstances.
 [We] have diverse knowledge, practices and tools that can be very beneficial for journalists from other parts of the world.”

-Keep yourself informed about news and tips from the US-Mexican and other borders by subscribing to the BCJB’s newsletter.
-In addition, you can make a donation to the center here.
+Stay informed about news and tips from the US-Mexican and other borders by subscribing to the BCJB’s newsletter.